 Charts

-The Commission provides an in-depth collection of graphical data ready to download into relevant research and presentations.
+The Commission created an in-depth collection of graphical data ready to download into relevant research and presentations.
+Filter charts by social factor or key condition using the navigation at left.
 Charts may be reproduced without permission provided the following attribution is noted: “Courtesy of the Robert Wood Johnson Foundation Commission to Build a Healthier America.”
-Additional source information must also be included for any data reproduced.
+Additional source information must also be included when data are used.

 • A Mom's Education, A Baby's Chances of Survival